Board & Management

 Chair / Director

 Gail has lived in the Northern Territory for over 35 years including Alice Springs, Katherine, Jabiru and Darwin.
-Working in the Aged and Disability sector, Gail’s current role is as the Senior Advocate/Team Leader for the Seniors and Disability Rights Service (SDRS).
-SDRS is part of Darwin community Legal Service.
-Her experience in this field is broad, having also managed Alzheimer’s Australia (now Dementia Australia) during her time in Alice Springs.
+Gail has vast experience in the field of Aged Care and Disability.
+Gail has worked as a Senior Advocate/Team Leader for the Seniors and Disability Rights Service (SDRS) for many years, which is part of Darwin Community Legal Service.
+Gail has also managed Alzheimer’s Australia (now Dementia Australia) during her tenure in Alice Springs.

 Michael Martin

-Michael Martin OAM has resided and worked in the Northern Territory for 40+ years.
-Michael worked in Senior Executive positions in the Northern Territory Public Service before starting a consultancy business in 2007.
+Michael Martin OAM has resided and worked in the Northern Territory for 45 years.
+Michael has worked in Senior Executive positions in the Northern Territory Public Service before starting a consultancy business in 2007.

 His positions included Assistant Under Treasurer, General Manager RDH, Deputy CEO Department of Health and Deputy CEO Department of Corporate and Information Services.

-He is currently the Chair NT Remuneration Tribunal, Chair NT Build and Principal of his consulting practice Top Hospital Executive Management Pty Ltd.
+He is currently the Chair of NT Remuneration Tribunal, Chair of NT Build and Principal of his consulting practice Top Hospital Executive Management Pty Ltd.

 Michael has been active within the NT community, especially with long term roles in Menzies School of Health Research.
 Lord’s Taverners NT and Order of Australia Association and CPA Australia.

-His qualifications include Fellow of CPA Australia, Graduate Australian Institute of Company Directors, Bachelor Arts ANU, Batchelor Commerce Queensland University, Postgraduate Diploma Admin Canberra Uni.
+His qualifications include Fellow of CPA Australia, Graduate Australian Institute of Company Directors, Bachelor Arts ANU, Bachelor Commerce Queensland University, Postgraduate Diploma Admin Canberra University.

 Sandy Byard